timyates/groovy-stream/README.md

 assert [1,2,3,4] == s.collect()
 ```

+See [groovy.stream.StreamExtension](https://github.com/timyates/groovy-stream/blob/master/src/main/groovy/groovy/stream/StreamExtension.java) for the 4 classes that are decorated.

-Currently (as of Groovy 2.0RC4) this won't work in the Groovy Console due to a classpath issue, but hopefully it will soon :-)
+>Currently (as of Groovy 2.0RC4) this won't work in the Groovy Console due to a classpath issue, but hopefully it will soon :-)

+---

 **NEW**: There is a [blog post here](http://blog.bloidonia.com/post/22117894718/groovy-stream-a-lazy-generator-and-list-comprehension) explaining the state of groovy-stream v0.1 and it's usage